Most residents and visitors welcome the chance to glimpse

 take down, clean and put away bird feeders by April 1.
 Store

-with the natural foods available.)
-Bear damage due to bird feeders
+fine with the natural foods available.)
+Bear damage due

 Keep garbage in airtight containers

-bagging and the use of ammonia will reduce odors that attract
+Double bagging and the use of ammonia will reduce odors

-outside the morning of collection and not the night before.
+be put outside the morning of collection and not the night

-not provide enough security.
-Always place bagged garbage in
+does not provide enough security.
+Always place bagged garbage

 Do not leave pet food or dishes